thna2020/TradingStrategy/Glossary.md

 ## P

+> P/E

+- Price to earnings ratio, or P/E, is a way to value a company by comparing the price of a stock to its earnings.
+The P/E equals the price of a share of stock, divided by the company's earnings-per-share.
+It tells you how much you are paying for each dollar of earnings.

 > Pullback

 Pullbacks are a short-term, temporary drop in the price of an asset like stock during a longer-term uptrend.